 Nature of Work:

 The Provost and Executive Vice Chancellor for Academic Affairs is the chief academic officer for the University of Colorado Colorado Springs (UCCS).
 UCCS, one of four universities in the University of Colorado system, has a broad range of degree programs in the liberal arts and sciences and professional programs in business, education, engineering, nursing and health science, and public affairs.
 UCCS seeks to provide unsurpassed, student-centered teaching and learning, and outstanding research and creative work that serve our community, region, state, and nation, aspiring to become a premier comprehensive, regional research university.
-The campus, founded in 1965, is one of the fastest growing in the state, enrolling more than 12,000 students annually and offering 53 bachelor degrees, 24 master’s degrees, and 8 doctoral degrees.
+The campus, founded in 1965, is one of the fastest growing in the state, enrolling approximately 12,000 students annually and offering 53 bachelor degrees, 24 master’s degrees, and 8 doctoral degrees.

 This position requires significant experience in academic leadership and academic training and experience consistent with the rank of full professor.